 There is an old statement among Latin American players that goes “You can’t walk your way off the island”.
 Players who were short on patience but were known instead for a great ability to make contact with a pitched ball often felt they needed to impress with their hitting skills in order to be offered a contract.

-Nowhere was that statement proven to be more true than on the 1967 Topps National League Batting Leaders card in which all three players pictured were from the Dominican Republic.
+in which all three players pictured were from the Dominican Republic.
 While Roberto Clemente was already a superstar, Latin-American players were really just beginning to gain a foothold in baseball and this card helped to accentuate that trend.
 The three players featured are two of the three Alou brothers (Matty and Felipe) and Rico “Beeg Boy” Carty.
 Each of them have their own interesting stories.

 Matty Alou had always been a decent hitter for average but never quite became a regular in the crowded Giants outfield which featured Willie Mays in center and a large grouping of other talented players.
 Alou never quite was able to establish himself and was shipped off to join the Pittsburgh Pirates between the 1965 and 1966 seasons.
 When Alou got to Pittsburgh, he was installed as the leadoff hitter and promptly went on a four-year tear with a batting average over .330 each of his first four seasons with the team.